mshong/mshong/README.md

 - Camera ISP algorithms
 - Algorithm development using Python
 - IP design using Verilog HDL
--
-- I have been developing video compression technologies, display technology, and image processing mostly.
+- Developing video compression technologies, display technology, and image signal processing mostly.
 - Lately, I have been interested in machine learning and deep learning with Python.
-- You can reach me at mshong328@gmail.com.
 # Recent Projects:
 - **DSC(Display Stream Compression)**: A video compression standard developed by VESA (Video Electronics Standards Association) that is used to reduce the amount of data needed to transmit high-quality video.
 More information can be found at [DSC](https://vesa.org/vesa-display-compression-codecs/#tab-dsc).